athurman/fetch/docs/user_stroies.md

 Acceptance Criteria:
 * Creates a new record of a shelter dog, using each string as a piece of information
+* prints summary of new dog
-* all arguments are required
+* all arguments are required, if one or more argument is missing prints error message
 ```

 ## Update Dog ##